FuelLabs/fuel-core/deployment/README.md

 - for 'base64_github_auth_token' environment variable:

-First create a [github access token][create-git-token] and make sure to select "read:packages" to pull the [fuel-core image][fuel-core-image].
+First create a [github access token][create-git-token] and make sure to select "read:packages" permission to pull the [fuel-core image][fuel-core-image].

-You need to first Base64 encode "git-username:git-auth-token" string:
+You need to first base64 encode "git-username:git-auth-token" string in:

 ```
   {"auths":{"ghcr.io":{"auth":"git-username:git-auth-token"}}}